-Crossing my fingers, I hope you can find fresh lotus root at your local Asian food market.
+Crossing my fingers, I hope you can find fresh lotus root at Asian grocery stores or markets where you live.

-The two options I found on Amazon looked expensive, more than I would pay.
+The two options I found on Amazon (pre-sliced lotus roots) looked expensive, more than I would pay.

 I’m guessing that the chef at a Vietnamese, Indian, or Chinese restaurant would also know where to buy some.

 Last resort, I suppose, is to find a lotus flower garden.

 Bring a snorkel and mask.